yogeshhegde/processor-sdk-doc/source/rtos/index_Foundational_Components.rst

 .. note:: This section mainly provides details of the software distributed part of the IPC 3.x package (installed under ipc_<version>).
 The IPC package provides the IPC APIs with higher level software abstraction.
 In addition,starting from  Processor SDK 6.1 release, a lower level IPC driver (IPC LLD) using rpmsg based transport is included specifically for AM6x/J7 platforms.
 See the following link for additional details `IPC 3.x vs IPC LLD`_

+.. note:: Starting with releases after the 6.3 release, IPC3.x will be deprecated on the AM65x device and IPC LLD is the only IPC stack supported.
+Please stop new development on top of IPC3.x for AM65x, and migrate to IPC LLD stack.
+Please see `IPC LLD for AM65x/J721E <index_device_drv.html#ipclld>`_ for information on IPC LLD.

 IPC User's Guide
 ================